kevintruong/til/Networking,-Part-1:-Introduction.md

 TCP will automatically manage resending packets, ignoring duplicate packets, re-arranging out-of-order packets and changing the rate at which packets are sent.

+TCP's three way handshake is known as SYN, SYN-ACK, and ACK.
+The diagram on this page helps with understanding the TCP handshake.
+[TCP Handshake](http://www.inetdaemon.com/tutorials/internet/tcp/3-way_handshake.shtml)

 Most services on the Internet today (e.g. a web service) use TCP because it hides the complexity of lower, packet-level nature of the Internet.